National Roads Authority

 It performs the following: routine, periodic and emergency public road maintenance; collects information on the performance of the existing transportation system; forecasts future traffic demand; and identifies possible solutions to anticipated issues in system performance and deficiencies.

-- Enhancing traffic flow and improving road safety for all users at the Frank Sound Road and Bodden Town Road intersection, historically an accident blackspot.
+- Enhancing traffic flow and improving road safety for all users at the Frank Sound Road and Bodden Town Road intersection (Completed 2025)

-You can find out more about these and other projects by visiting www.caymanroads.com.
+You can find out about the current status (some are on-hold) of these and other projects by visiting www.caymanroads.com.

 The NRA painted 'sharrow's' on the roads to help improve cyclist safety.
 See the info graphic below to find out more about the rights of cyclists on the roads.